boethin/intzip/README.md

 * unsigned 64 bit integers of type `T = uint64_t`

 The library may be compiled with or without C++11 support.
 When C++11 is enabled, the integer types are in the `std::` namespace (i.e. from `<cstdint>`), otherwise the types from `<stdint.h>` are used.

+## Dependencies and portability considerations

+The C++ implementation does not depend on any other library.
+Please report any portability issues.